 Mathieu Deflem is Professor of Sociology at the University of South Carolina, where he works in the areas of law, terrorism, policing, and culture.
-These webpages provide further information on academic background, research, publications, teaching, public talks, media, and related websites.
+These webpages provide further information on academic background, research, publications, teaching, talks, media, and related websites.

 Check the pages on this site in the following sections: www.mathieudeflem.net